How To Find Percent Abundance Of An Isotope

 One notable trend is the increasing use of multi-collector inductively coupled plasma mass spectrometry (MC-ICP-MS).
 This technique allows for the simultaneous measurement of multiple isotopes, providing high-precision isotopic ratios.
 MC-ICP-MS is particularly useful for studying subtle isotopic variations in geological samples, which can provide insights into the formation and evolution of the Earth.

 In recent years, there has been a growing interest in the isotopic composition of extraterrestrial materials, such as meteorites and lunar samples.
-These materials provide valuable information about the early solar system and the processes that led to the formation of the planets.
+Also, these materials provide valuable information about the early solar system and the processes that led to the formation of the planets.
 Isotopic analysis of extraterrestrial samples has revealed that the solar system is not isotopically homogeneous, and that different regions of the solar system have distinct isotopic compositions.

-Furthermore, the study of isotope effects, which are small changes in reaction rates or equilibrium constants due to isotopic substitution, is gaining momentum.
+Beyond that, the study of isotope effects, which are small changes in reaction rates or equilibrium constants due to isotopic substitution, is gaining momentum.
 Isotope effects can provide insights into the mechanisms of chemical reactions and can be used to study enzyme kinetics and metabolic pathways.

 Tips and Expert Advice on Finding Percent Abundance